prakashmcodes/linkedin-home-clone/Readme.md

 - Building complex layouts using **Grid**
 - Aligning and structuring components using **Flexbox**
 - Creating clean and reusable UI sections
-- Improving UI consistency and spacing
+- Improving UI and spacing

 ## ⚠️ Note